-Author Lucas Hnath specializes in postmodern morality plays in which four characters spend ninety intermission-free minutes arguing with each other within the context of some kind of metatheatricality, constantly reminding the audience that they are watching a play of some sort.
+Author Lucas Hnath specializes in postmodern morality plays in which four characters spend ninety intermission-free minutes arguing with each other within the context of some kind of metatheatricality: always reminding the audience that they are watching a play of some sort.
 In short: downtown theatre, the kind of play one might expect to be presented at a respected off-Broadway company, get rave reviews, and then close after the set six-week run.
-So what on earth is A Doll’s House, Part 2, a very postmodern, tongue-in-cheek “sequel” to Ibsen’s masterwork, doing at the Golden, an 800-seat Broadway house, in a glossy production produced by the almighty Scott Rudin?
+So what on earth is A Doll’s House, Part 2, a very postmodern, tongue-in-cheek “sequel” to Ibsen’s famous masterwork, doing at the Golden, an 800-seat Broadway house, in a glossy production produced by the almighty Scott Rudin?
 That question is seemingly impossible to answer, but New Yorkers should rejoice either way.
 A Doll’s House, Part 2 is an exceptionally strong play, and is exactly the antivenin needed by audiences weary of the parade of over-produced Broadway theatre.

 A Doll’s House, Part 2 does sputter out towards the end, where it wraps up without truly concluding in a meaningful way, as though Hnath simply got bored after a while of writing, but a mediocre five minutes are no reason to skip eighty five thrilling ones.
 This is the type of show that Broadway needs more of: a crowd pleaser where eggheads and tourists will walk out with like delight.

 A Doll’s House, Part 2 plays at the Golden Theatre in New York City through July 23rd.
 Tickets and information available here.